JSL romanization

 JSL is a romanization system for transcribing the Japanese language into the Latin script.
 It was devised by Eleanor Jorden for (and named after) her 1987 book Japanese: The Spoken Language.
 The system is based on Kunrei-shiki romanization.
 Japanese Yale is a less well-known alternative name for the JSL system.

 It is designed for teaching spoken Japanese, and so, it follows Japanese phonology fairly closely.
-For example, different conjugations of a verb may be achieved by changing the final vowel (as in the chart on the right), thus "bear[ing] a direct relation to Japanese structure" (in Jorden's words), whereas the common Hepburn romanization may require exceptions in some cases, in order to more clearly illustrate pronunciation to native English speakers.
+For example, different conjugations of a verb may be achieved by changing the final vowel (as in the chart on the right), thus "bear[ing] a direct relation to Japanese structure" (in Jorden's words), whereas the common Hepburn romanization may require exceptions in some cases, to more clearly illustrate pronunciation to native English speakers.